 The Georgia learners permit test consists of 2 separate tests – the Road Signs test and the Road Rules exam.
-Each one is composed of 20 multiple choice questions; you’ll have to score at least 15 out of 20 on each to officially pass the Georgia permit test.
+Each one is composed of 20 multiple choice questions; ; you’ll have to score at least 15 out of 20 on each to officially pass the Georgia learners permit practice test.

 - The Road Signs test consists of questions asking you to identify common signs found on the many highways and streets of Georgia.

 - The Road Rules tests contains questions to ensure you have a solid grasp on the laws, responsibilities, and regulations in place for Georgia drivers.

 Studying for your Georgia Permit Test

 The Georgia DDS offers many ways to adequately prep for your Georgia permit test.

 - Study the Georgia Driver Manual, which contains every single valuable tidbit of information necessary to be a great driver.

 - Use the provided Practice Test, which the GA DDS provides at no additional cost.